nancyyx/Routine-IOS-App/README.md

+Please download the ENTIRE repository, INCLUDING Routine.xcodeproj

+Run the project by clicking Routine.xcodeproj

-Please download the ENTIRE repository, INCLUDING Routine.xcodeproj Configure the xcodeproj accordingly if it cannot build successfully
+Configure the Routine.xcodeproj accordingly if it cannot build successfully.
+Path could be changed

 User class and Task class requires more discussion